SOCK Dinner Benefits Capuchin Soup Kitchen

 Formally called SOCK (Support Our Capuchin Kitchen) in 1973, the event grew to become one of the most successful fundraising events in Michigan.
 It has been listed in Crain's Detroit Business as one of Detroit's top grossing fundraisers.

 The evening now includes a cocktail reception, dinner and entertainment.
 Past entertainers include Johnny Trudell and his Orchestra, MOSAIC Youth Choir, and Karen Newman of Red Wing fame.
 A new tradition was established with the addition of a reception following the SOCK dinner.
-This year’s “Second Helping” Afterglow will feature, Boogie Dynomite, singing all of your favorite dance tunes from the 70's & even some from the 80's.
-They will have you movin' & groovin' the night away.
-Along with the music and dancing, the Afterglow will feature drinks, a dessert bar, a coffee station and free parking.
+This year’s “Second Helping” Afterglow will feature drinks, entertainment, a dessert bar, a coffee station and free parking.

-The outpouring of devotion has seen a number of distinguished Chairpersons including our 2014 Chairperson, Daniel J. Pienta, President and CEO of the Eastern Michigan Business Unit of The Northern Trust Company (pictured).
+The outpouring of devotion has seen a number of distinguished Chairpersons including our 2015 Chairs, Daniel and Amy Loepp.
+Mr. Loepp is president and chief executive officer of Blue Cross Blue Shield of Michigan. (pictured).